 Project Status: This project began in September 2007 and was completed in August 2012

 We investigated Hawaii’s mesophotic coral ecosystems to better understand them and their relationship to shallower reefs.
-We found reefs off Maui’s southwestern coast at depths of 30-130 m with large areas of unusually high coral cover, near 100%, and large beds of macroalgae.
+We found reefs off Maui’s southwestern coast at depths of 30–130 meters with large areas of unusually high coral cover, near 100 percent, and large beds of macroalgae.
 We found fishes present at both shallow and mesophotic depths are genetically the same and should be managed as a single population.
 If managed well, mesophotic fishes may replenish shallow reefs.

 Why We Care

 With the overall health of shallow coral reefs in decline, it is important to understand the value and role of mesophotic coral ecosystems in tropical and subtropical waters.
 These ecosystems are found most commonly at depths from 30–40 meters to deeper than 150 meters.
 The dominant structural habitat in the mesophotic zone can be corals, sponges, algae, and limestone formations associated with ancient sea stands.
 Considered as extensions of shallow coral reef ecosystems, mesophotic coral ecosystems are thought to have biological, physical, and chemical connectivity with shallow coral reefs.

 Although these ecosystems harbor many of the species found in their shallower water counterparts, many other species occur only in the deeper ecosystems and they are often inhabited by a relatively high number of fishes and invertebrates that are endemic or unique to the Hawaiian Islands.
 It has been hypothesized that mesophotic coral ecosystems can serve as sources to reseed or replenish degraded shallow-water coral reef species.

 characterized the geophysical, ecological, and physiological attributes of mesophotic coral ecosystems,

 determined the potential connectivity of these mesophotic ecosystems to shallower reefs, and